-The tourism and hospitality sectors reported a disproportionate decline in business and further exacerbating the pandemic impacts, businesses reported telecommunication and internet issues as well as ongoing supply chain issues making it difficult to source products necessary to the running of their business.
+The tourism and hospitality sectors reported a disproportionate decline in business.
+Further exacerbating the pandemic impacts businesses also reported telecommunication and internet issues as well as ongoing supply chain disruptions making it difficult to source the products necessary to run their businesses.